 As a result of these contractual arrangements, we believe we are entitled to direct the activities that most significantly affect the economic performance of Beijing RYB, and receive the economic benefits of Beijing RYB.
-In making the conclusion that we are the primary beneficiary of Beijing RYB, we believe our rights under the terms of the equity disposal agreement are valid, binding and enforceable under PRC laws and regulations currently in effect.
+In making the conclusion that we are the primary beneficiary of Beijing RYB, we believe our rights under the terms of the equity disposal agreement have provided us with a substantive kick out right.
+More specifically, we believe the terms of the equity disposal agreement are valid, binding and enforceable under PRC laws and regulations currently in effect.
 We also believe that the minimum amount of consideration permitted by the applicable PRC law to exercise the option has not represented a financial barrier or disincentive for us to currently exercise our rights under the equity disposal agreement.
 In addition, our rights under the business operation agreement and powers of attorney have reinforced our abilities to direct the activities most significantly impacting Beijing RYB's economic performance.
 We also believe that this ability to exercise control ensures that Beijing RYB would continue to execute and renew service agreements and pay service fees to us.
 By charging service fees, and by ensuring that service agreements are executed and renewed indefinitely, we have the rights to receive substantially all of the economic benefits from Beijing RYB.
 Accordingly, as the primary beneficiary of Beijing RYB and in accordance with U.S. GAAP, we consolidate its financial results and assets and liabilities in our consolidated financial statements.